Axway/amplify-central/content/en/docs/manage_unified_catalog/manage-catalog-assests.md

 Tags are keywords that you can assign to catalog assets and use them in the search for assets.
 You can create tags using both lowercase and uppercase.
 The search, however, converts everything to lowercase.
 For example, a search for `MyCatalog` returns both tags: `mycatalog` and `MyCatalog`.
 You can also use the `_ - () \ []` special characters to create your tags.
 Follow these steps to add or remove tags.

 1. Select an asset in the **Unified Catalog.**
-2. In the right-side details panel, click **+** sign by the Tags section.
+2. In the right details panel, click **+** sign by the Tags section.
 A dialog screen is displayed where you can enter your keywords.
 3. Press `Enter` to add the new tags to the list of tags.
 4. Click **Save**.